smartcar/node-sdk/README.md

         * save this access object
     * If the user denied your permissions, `req.query.error` will be set to `"access_denied"`
+    * If you passed a state parameter to `getAuthUrl`, req.query.state will contain the state value.
 * Redirect to your main app endpoint
 * Handle the get request to your main app endpoint
 * Use `refreshAccess` on your saved access object to automatically refresh an